saucelabs/sauce-docs/docs/web-apps/automated-testing/pre-run-executables.md

 * With Chrome, there is a [long list of switches](http://peter.sh/experiments/chromium-command-line-switches/) that you can set to change browser behavior, which you can pass as arguments to the [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/capabilities).
 * Unfortunately, neither Safari or Internet Explorer have a built-in way to edit user settings, which is where pre-run executables come into play.

 A pre-run executable is simply a script that you download to the Sauce Labs virtual machine and run prior to a test to change settings for Safari, Internet Explorer, or any other browser, or to configure the virtual machine that your tests will run on.
-Other topics in this section, for example, demonstrate how to [Set Basic Authentication in Safari](https://wiki.saucelabs.com/display/DOCSDEV/Setting+Basic+Authentication+in+Safari+with+a+Pre-Run+Executable) and [Edit the Virtual Machine's Host File](https://wiki.saucelabs.com/display/DOCSDEV/Editing+the+Virtual+Machine%27s+Host+File).

 ## Setting Up Pre-Run Executables
 You can configure your Sauce testing jobs to use  pre-run executables with the `prerun` capability as described in [Test Configuration Options](https://wiki.saucelabs.com/display/DOCSDEV/Test+Configuration+Options#TestConfigurationOptions-Pre-runExecutables).